aabbtree77/surveillance/README.md

-> It's the how that always stops me.
-> Knives and razors are out for me.
-I have this thing about blood.
+> "It's the how that always stops me.
+Knives and razors are out for me.
+I have this thing about blood...
+Pills?
-> Pills?
 I don't even have a doctor, let alone the feelgood variety.
-> Carbon monoxide sounds good in theory, but in practice it always feels like too much like work.
-> Getting a tube the right size to fit the exhaust pipe and long enough to reach in the side window, all the rest of it.
-> It's like you want to kill yourself, that's fine, but first you have to remodel the basement.
-> You end up thinking, the hell with it, I'll do it tomorrow.
+Carbon monoxide sounds good in theory, but in practice it always feels like too much like work.
+Getting a tube the right size to fit the exhaust pipe and long enough to reach in the side window, all the rest of it.
+It's like you want to kill yourself, that's fine, but first you have to remodel the basement.
+You end up thinking, the hell with it, I'll do it tomorrow."
+>
 > \- Michael Dibdin (Thanksgiving, 2000)

 ## Introduction

 It is easy to get lost when trying to find the right software for an IP camera.
-Proprietary vs FOSS, "video devices", protocols, configuration, errors...
+Proprietary vs FOSS, cloud or local, "video devices", protocols, configuration, errors...

 <table align="center">
     <tr>